 No phone support: In a rather odd choice from the support team, DreamHost doesn't offer any direct phone support at all.
 Instead, you can request a callback from its agents for $9.95/call or $14.95/3 calls every month.
 Live chat response is quick and helpful, but we would have appreciated not having this restriction on a platform that caters to beginners.

-Lacks cPanel: While the DreamHost control panel is well designed, some users prefer cPanel’s familiarity.
-It’s also much easier to look up tutorials and guides for cPanel, since it’s the most commonly used option among web hosts.
+Lacks cPanel: While DreamHost's control panel is well-designed, some users prefer the familiarity of cPanel.
+It's also much easier to look up tutorials and guides for cPanel, since it's the most commonly used option among web hosts.

 Test results

-DreamHost delivered excellent performance with a 100% uptime record and a 98/100 average speed score across three testing locations.
-Stress tests encountered 0 failed requests, which means the servers can handle traffic spikes well.
+DreamHost delivered excellent performance with a 100% uptime record and fast average speed score across three testing locations.
+Stress tests returned 0 failed requests, indicating the servers can handle traffic spikes well.

 ![]() |